-Why cleanliness and contactless service are here to stay, steep discounts are a bad idea, and trust is the foundation upon which your post-pandemic business will be built.
+Why cleanliness and contactless service are here to stay, steep discounts are a bad idea, and trust is the key to all hospitality reopening strategies.

 Two weeks ago, we compiled a post of five predictions from hospitality leaders about how the COVID-19 pandemic will fundamentally shift the hospitality industry.
 As conversations about lockdowns easing and businesses reopening gain traction, hospitality companies now need more than predictions.
 They need practical advice on how to bring guests back and gain their trust.
-To that end, here are four practical steps from hospitality leaders that can power a successful reopening for your business:
+To that end, here are four practical hospitality reopening strategies from industry leaders that can power a successful reopening for your business:

 1. Understand that the current emphasis on cleanliness is never going away.

 How can we do things that overlay that next level of expectation of cleanliness?
 Some may be short-term, and some may be long-term.
 Social distancing may subside, but this emphasis on clean, clean, clean is here to stay.

 While many of his colleagues in hospitality may disagree about how long distancing measures will remain, no one would contradict that cleanliness has skyrocketed to the number one priority for all hospitality companies.
 For Hilton, that’s taken shape in the form of a new initiative called Hilton CleanStay, powered by partnerships with Lysol and The Mayo Clinic, in which they’ve identified 10 high-touch areas that need enhanced cleaning and safety measures in light of the COVID-19 pandemic.